 v.
 If students fail the additional assessment(s) set as per iii. above, a fail will be recorded for the period abroad;

-Please see section 13.1 for full details around reassessment where possible.
+Please see above for full details around reassessment where possible.

 See the library reading list for this module (Canterbury)